-- -

-2019 2018
+2020 2019

 (a) Port Operating Revenue

-Wharfage Fees 3,295 2,910
+Wharfage Fees 4,518 3,295

-Berth Hire 2,488 1,821
+Berth Hire 2,440 2,488

-Maintenance Charges 131 436
+Maintenance Charges 437 131

-Recharge and Recoveries 95 99
+Recharge and Recoveries 76 95

-(b) Management Fees

-Management fees - 8

-(c) Interest
+(b) Interest

-Interest on bank deposits 64 32
+Interest on bank deposits 48 64

-(d) Fair value of assets and services received free of charge or for nominal consideration
+(c) Fair value of assets and services received free of charge or for nominal consideration

-Assets received Free of Charge 862 775
+Assets received Free of Charge - 862

-(e) Other Income
+(d) Other Income

-Other Income 53 433
+Other Income 100 53

-Total Income 6,988 6,514
+Total Income 7,619 6,988

-Income is recognised under the principles of AASB 15 and is brought into account when a service obligation is satisfied and that it is probable that the economic benefits will flow to PoHDA and the income can be reliably measured at fair value.
+Income is recognised under the principles of AASB 15 and is brought to account when a service obligation is satisfied and that it is probable that the economic benefits will flow to PoHDA, and the income can be reliably measured at fair value.
 There is no change in revenue recognition by the adoption of AASB 15.

-PoHDA's revenue arises mainly from the provision of Port services, principally this involves providing berthing and wharfage rights to our customers.
-Other revenue includes property rental, and maintenance services.
+PoHDA's revenue arises mainly from the provision of port services, principally this involves providing berthing and wharfage rights to our customers.
+Other revenue includes property rental and maintenance services.